- 17 Nov 2022

 - B2D includes existing build features with these additional capabilities:

 - Build with Upsert.
-Note: Currently, this is only supported in Snowflake.

 - Extended JDBC data types support.